Licence Checker England

 Up to 5 years

-Operating a licensable HMO without a licence is an offence under Section 72 of the Housing Act 2004, punishable by a financial penalty of up to £30,000 or an unlimited fine on conviction in a Magistrates Court.
-Applications are made exclusively online via slough.metastreet.co.uk — no paper applications accepted since 1 April 2019.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Applications are made exclusively online via slough.metastreet.co.uk - no paper applications accepted since 1 April 2019.
 Required documentation includes room dimensions, floor plans, current gas safety certificate (if applicable), and interested party contact details.
 Non-UK applicants must appoint a UK-based managing agent.
 Renewal applications must be submitted at least two months before expiry.
 Contact: housingregulation@slough.gov.uk or PrivateSectorHousing1@slough.gov.uk, tel: 01753 875431.
 Property types covered: HMOs with 5 or more occupants from 2 or more households.
 Exemptions or exclusions: Resident landlords sharing accommodation with 2 or fewer lodgers Properties subject to a Temporary Exemption Notice Student accommodation managed by universities.

 View HMO licensing info on council website